Baduit/Crepuscule/README.md

 - Refactor the main loop in the tokenisation
 - Tutorial
 ### Things I should do but I probably won't because of my lazyness
+- Support any std::string/std::string_view like type and make the used type configurable
 - A header only version in 1 file only
 - Complete the tests
 - Optimize it